opscientia/open-web-fellowship/submissions/jakub-smekal-4-2021-token-communities/jakub-smekal-4-2021-token-communities.md

   Steps 3-6 can be repeated several times.

   ### Minimum Deliverables
-  What are the general minimum deliverables?
-How do they address the goal?

   The minimum outcome of this research will be a report on the findings from the various token community simulations.
 The report should serve as not only an overview of the possible token ecosystems for optimal research incentives, but also as a guide for anyone wanting to conduct similar research, since TokenSPICE is a relatively new tool and still under development.

   #### Aim/Deliverable 1
-  What is the first aim of the project?
-List the software packages you will be using.
-Provide examples of workflow or code to test this aim.
-Use flowcharts when necessary to communicate complex ideas.
-What are your expected results?
-How will you interpret these results?

   The first aim of this project is to concretely define the objective function of an open science system and develop different multi-agent communities centered around a token.
 Furthermore, this project will look into tokens as a representation of value for different commodities, such as computing or storage, to determine whether it is better to have a single token for everything, or perhaps different tokens providing different incentives.